How to Create a Git Alias

 git config --global alias.hist "log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short"

-And what if you’re the sole developer of some project and you’d like to be able to add, commit and push your files in one go?
+And what if we're the sole developer of some project and want to add, commit and push files in one go?

 git config alias.shove '!git add . && git commit --allow-empty-message -m "" && git push'

-Alternatively, you could add a $1 place-holder to force a commit message.
+Alternatively, we could add a $1 place-holder to force a commit message.
+(The final colon is a bit of a hack, but there’s a reason for it.)

 git config --global alias.cshove '!git add . && git commit -m "$1" && git push && :'

-• global .gitconfig file if you use --global, or
+• the global .gitconfig file if we use --global, or

-• a single repository’s .git/config file if you use --local or just omit the modifier (learn more here)
+• a single repository’s .git/config file if we use --local or just omit the modifier (learn more here)

 Here’s what it looks like in the config file itself.
-You can edit the file manually if you’d like… the git config alias line I used above is just for convenience.
+The git config alias line above is just for convenience, but we can edit the file manually too.

 [alias]